Yazan-Sharaya/xrnn/README.md

 - Add more layer implementation, mainly recurrent, attention and other convolution (transpose, separable) layers.
 - Add support for multiple inputs/outputs to the layers and models.

-While keeping with the core vision of the project, which is to make as easy to install, compatible with all platforms and extendable as possible
+While keeping with the core vision of the project, which is to make it as easy to install, compatible with all platforms and extendable as possible

 License
 -------